DigitalHealthZurich/MDR_Guideline/md_sites/productdescription.md

 A comprehensive and accurate product description is a fundamental requirement under **MDR Annex II**.
 It serves as the foundation for **classification (Annex VIII)**, **conformity assessment (Annex IX–XI)**, and the overall **technical documentation**.

 The product description should:
-- Provide a **clear overview** of the medical device, its **function, intended use, and technological characteristics**.
+- Provide a clear overview of the medical device, its function, intended use, and technological characteristics.
-- Be **consistent across all documentation** and updated throughout the device lifecycle.
+- Be consistent across all documentation and updated throughout the device lifecycle.

 ### **MDR Annex II, Section 1.1(a) Requires:**
 - A **detailed device description**, including intended purpose and classification rationale.